-The Color of Money.
 This 1986 film is the sequel to our number 1 gambling movie The Hustler.
 It stars Paul Newman, reprising his role as Fast Eddie Felson, and Tom Cruise as a talented but undisciplined pool player called Vincent.
-Felson is now retired from the pool circuit, but gets back involved as a mentor to Vincent, teaching him how to hustle.
+Felson is now retired from the pool circuit but gets back involved as a mentor to Vincent, teaching him how to hustle.

-The Gambler.
 This movie is a gripping portrayal of gambling addiction.
 The star is James Caan, who plays a university professor with a serious gambling problem: particularly with sports betting.
-It’s very intense at times, but serves as a powerful warning of the effects of compulsive gambling.
+It’s very intense at times but serves as a powerful warning of the effects of compulsive gambling.